serg0812/vector_store/README.md

 - pickle
 - openai (you dont need it, just in case you want to query LLM with this)

+Dont forget to put OPENAI_API_KEY as env var

 First step.
 Load pdf into ./pdf folder

 Second step.
 Run: